Morukuru Beach Lodge: An Intimate Eco Lodge on the Beach

 The setting

-The five-roomed hotel lies on a sliver of prime seaside real estate characterised by towering white sand dunes, limestone cliffs, striking fynbos – and a stretch of Indian Ocean that becomes a daily playground for dozens of southern right whales every year between August and November.
+The five-roomed hotel (also available as an exclusive-use escape) lies on a sliver of prime seaside real estate in De Hoop Nature Reserve, characterised by towering white sand dunes, limestone cliffs, striking fynbos – and a stretch of Indian Ocean that becomes a daily playground for dozens of southern right whales every year between July and November.

 Which is exactly what architect Nicholas Plewman did.
-Morukuru exquisitely delivers all the trappings of a the luxe life while keeping its footprint feather-light.
+Morukuru exquisitely delivers all the trappings of luxury life while keeping its footprint feather-light.
 Due to its remote location, the hotel is fully off the grid: electricity is generated by solar panels (with a backup generator for cloudy days); hot water is produced by pellet burners and the entire lodge has water-based underfloor heating.

 The five immense and beautiful rooms (four face the ocean, and one boasts mesmerising dune vistas) were designed by Dutch interior designer Janine Butter, who has used nature’s tranquilising palette as her inspiration to create chic, modern, serene spaces that complement the landscape.
 Floor-to-ceiling sliding doors open onto a narrow balcony, revealing a 51-kilometre stretch of beach and the ocean beyond.
 A sea-facing daybed, cosy fireplace and lounge area make it hard to leave your room.
-Our three-year-old son was very taken with the hidden TV that pops up – 007 style – at the flick of a switch.
+And a hidden TV that pops up – 007 style – at the flick of a switch.

 The limestone-clad bathrooms are beautifully designed, with touch-sensitive taps and an oversized shower head that makes bathtimes bliss…